-- (2) an organizational chart of the third party entity's proposed management team for the 1 [facility] nursing home 1; - (3) the names and addresses of all owners 1 [and] 1 principals 1 and interested parties 1 of the third party entity; and - (4) a list of any other licensed health care facilities owned, operated, or managed by the third party entity in any state or territory of the United States or in the District of Columbia for the preceding 1[five] three 1 years, along with 1[audited] owner-certified 1 financial statements for each such facility for the last three years during which the facility was owned, operated, or managed by the third party entity.
-If the third party entity owned, operated, or managed facilities located outside New Jersey in the preceding 1[five] three 1 years, the application shall include 1[letters from the regulatory agency in each jurisdiction in which the third party entity owned, operated, or managed facility in the preceding five years verifying that the facility was operated in substantial compliance with the laws of that jurisdiction throughout the preceding five year period or for such time during that period as the third party entity owned, operated, or managed the facility, and that the facility has had no disclosures by the third party entity of any1 enforcement actions imposed during that period of time 1against any facility owned, operated, or managed by the third party entity in any jurisdiction1. - 1[1.] j.1 (1) Upon request by the Commissioner of Health and subject to the provisions of P.L.1968, c.266 (C.52:9M-1 et seq.), the State Commission of Investigation shall undertake an investigation of one or more 1[long-term care facilities] nursing homes1 in the State or the entities owning, operating, or managing one or 1[long-term care facilities] more nursing homes1 in the State, provided that, if the commission determines that the request for an investigation from Commissioner of Health exceeds the commission's capacity to perform such investigations, the commission may advise the Commissioner of Health as to any requests upon which it finds itself unable to proceed.
-The State Commission of Investigation may, at any time, submit to the Governor, the Commissioners of Health and Human Services, and, pursuant to section 2 of P.L.1991, c.164 (C.52:14-19.1), the
+1[five] three 1 years, along with 1[audited] owner-certified 1 financial 1 2 statements for each such facility for the last three years during which 3 the facility was owned, operated, or managed by the third party entity.
+4 If the third party entity owned, operated, or managed facilities located 5 outside New Jersey in the preceding '[five] three years, the application shall include 1[letters from the regulatory agency in each 6 7 jurisdiction in which the third party entity owned, operated, or 8 managed facility in the preceding five years verifying that the facility 9 was operated in substantial compliance with the laws of that 10 jurisdiction throughout the preceding five year period or for such time 11 during that period as the third party entity owned, operated, or 12 managed the facility, and that the facility has had no disclosures by the third party entity of any 1 enforcement actions imposed during that 13 14 period of time 1against any facility owned, operated, or managed by 15 the third party entity in any jurisdiction1.

+1[1.] h.
+1 (1) Upon request by the Commissioner of Health and subject to the provisions of P.L.1968, c.266 (C.52:9M-1 et seq.), the State Commission of Investigation shall undertake an investigation of one or more 1 [long-term care facilities] nursing homes 1 in the State or the entities owning, operating, or managing one or 1[long-term care facilities] more nursing homes in the State, provided that, if the commission determines that the request for an investigation from Commissioner of Health exceeds the commission's capacity to perform such investigations, the commission may advise the Commissioner of Health as to any requests upon which it finds itself unable to proceed.
+The State Commission of Investigation may, at any time, submit to the Governor, the Commissioners of Health and Human Services, and, pursuant to section 2 of P.L.1991, c.164 (C.52:14-19.1), the Legislature, recommendations for administrative or legislative action to improve oversight and transparency in 1[long-term care facilities] nursing homes1.

-- Legislature, recommendations for administrative or legislative action to improve oversight and transparency in 1 [long-term care facilities] nursing homes 1. - (2) Upon approval by the Senate President and the Speaker of the General Assembly, the State Auditor shall undertake an investigation of one or more 1 [long-term care facilities] nursing homes 1 in the State or the entities owning, operating, or managing one or 1 [long-term care facilities] more nursing homes 1 in the State. - (3) The State Auditor shall undertake a review of the oversight of 1 [long-term care facilities] nursing homes 1 by the Department of Health and the Department of Human Services at least once every three years, with particular focus on compliance with federal inspection requirements, responses to complaints and response times in reviewing complaints, and actions taken to follow up on violations affecting the health, safety, or welfare of residents. - 1[m.] \underline{k} .
-As used in this section and in section 3 of this act 1[, "principal"]:
+- (2) Upon approval by the Senate President and the Speaker of the General Assembly, the State Auditor shall undertake an investigation of one or more 1 [long-term care facilities] nursing homes 1 in the State or the entities owning, operating, or managing one or 1 [long-term care facilities more nursing homes in the State. - (3) The State Auditor shall undertake a review of the oversight of 1[long-term care facilities] nursing homes 1 by the Department of Health and the Department of Human Services at least once every three years, with particular focus on compliance with federal inspection requirements, responses to complaints and response times in reviewing complaints, and actions taken to follow up on violations affecting the health, safety, or welfare of residents. - 1[m.] i.
+As used in 1[this section and in section 3] sections 2 through 41 of this act 1[, "principal"]:

-"Interested party1 means any individual or entity with an interest of 1[five percent or more] one percent or more but less than 10 percent1 in an applicant to receive a transfer of ownership of a 1[long-term care facility] nursing home or the land or other real property on which a nursing home is located.
+"Interested party1 means any individual or entity with an interest of 1[five percent or more] one percent or more but less than five percent1 in an applicant to receive a transfer of ownership of a 1 [long-term care 4 facility nursing home or the land or other real property on which a nursing home is located.